 The bikes listed above are the latest and greatest in their respective categories, but purchasing a used model is a great way to save and cut down on waste.
 To start, keep in mind that mountain bike technology has been rapidly evolving even in the past few years, so we recommend picking up a pretty new design.
 Further, it’s a good idea to closely inspect the bike in person to make sure you’re not buying an unmaintained money pit.
 With the drivetrain, verify that the chainring teeth are shaped like triangles and less like shark fins.
 If they look like the latter, it’ll likely need to be replaced.
 The frame, brake pads, and chain should also be inspected for undue or heavy wear.
 Finally, see if the rubber seals around the suspension components are cracking or if oil is running on the outside of the fork—both are signs that service is required.

-If you’re not comfortable with checking a bike’s mechanical soundness, it’s often worth having a local shop take a look.
+If you’re not comfortable with checking a bike’s mechanical soundness, it’s often worth having a local shop take a look (or you could purchase a former demo bike from a shop, so you can ensure it was properly maintained).
 Even a modest hardtail can set you back a few hundred dollars, and higher-end models hold their value well enough to justify getting a professional opinion.
 We recommend calling ahead to make sure they offer the service and that they can fit you in.
 In the end, used bikes have their place—especially for those just getting into the sport—but it’s a good idea to make an informed, smart decision.

 Back to Our Top Mountain Bike Picks Back to Our Mountain Bike Comparison Table